vldsr/history-explorer-card/README.md

  5. Hit create

 You can now add the card to your dashboard as usual.
 You may have to refresh the page in your browser once after adding the card to properly initialize it.

+### Full configuration reference

+To see a list of all possible configuration options, check the [Full reference config](full-reference-config.yaml) file, which provides an example of all config parameters for the card, along with their defaults and a short explanation of their functionality.

 ### Interactive configuration